QubesOS/qubes-doc/basics_user/getting-started.md

 (That would be a big waste of resources!)
 Instead, each qube represents a [security domain] (e.g., "work," "personal," and "banking").
 By default, all qubes are based on a single, common [template], although you can create more templates if you wish.
-When you create a new qube, you don't copy the whole root filesystem needed for this qube to work (which would include copying all the programs).
+When you create a new qube, you don't copy the whole system needed for this qube to work (which would include copying all the programs).
-Instead, each qube *shares* the root filesystem with its respective template.
+Instead, each qube *shares* the system with its respective template.
-A qube has read-only access to the filesystem of the template on which it's based, so a qube cannot modify a template in any way.
+A qube has read-only access to the system of the template on which it's based, so a qube cannot modify a template in any way.
 This is important, as it means that if a qube is ever compromised, the template on which it's based (and any other qubes based on that template) will still be safe.
 So, creating a large number of qubes is cheap: each one needs only as much disk space as is necessary to store its private files (e.g., the "home" folder).